isabellapaige03/Election_Analysis/README.md

 ## Results
-• The total number of votes for this election was 369,711.
+• The total number of votes for this election is 369,711.
 To get the total number of votes counted I initialized a total vote counter.

 ![This is an image]()<img width="211" alt="Total vote counter" src="https://user-images.githubusercontent.com/106712521/176578790-6d845ff6-8805-4cf3-854c-515e4acffa58.png">

-• There were three different counties in the election Arapahoe, Denver and Jefferson.
+• There were three different counties in the election, Arapahoe, Denver and Jefferson.
 Here is a list of the total percentage of votes each county received along with the total number of votes.

     o	Denver: 82.8%   Total Votes = 306,055
     o	Arapahoe: 6.7% Total Votes = 24,801